SkothaSec/splunkSimpleInstall/README.md

 If the file was correct the user will be asked if they want to download the file.
 If the user accepts, the file will be downloaded via curl.

+The script then allows input for verifying that splunks md5 and/or Sha512 matches woth the downloaded file (or the user can skip verification).

 ## How to use
 run as root